shmoo/Pinebook-Pro/README.md

 * The latest Aarch64 Arch Linux from <https://archlinuxarm.org/platforms/armv8/generic>.
 I used the 01-Mar-2023 release.
 * The latest [Tow-Boot](https://tow-boot.org) for Pinebook Pro from <https://github.com/Tow-Boot/Tow-Boot/releases>.
 I used the 2022.07-006 release.

+## Phase 0.5: Tow-Boot on SPI

+TBD, for now see <https://forum.pine64.org/showthread.php?tid=17529>

 ## Phase 1: Creating a bootable Arch based SD card

+The following workflow was all done from a terminal from a Manjaro boot on my intenral emmc.
+All commands were run as root from a `sudo -s` shell.
+I did so many installations here trying to get something to work from Manjaro that eventually I just wrote a bash script.
+You shoould be able to copy & paste it into a root shell and have it work, up until the `arch-chroot` anyway.
+The chroot has an interactive portion where the UUID of your root partition on the SD card needs to be entered into the `Append` line of the `extlinux.conf` file.
+If you use vi like me, you can easily cheat by just using `:read !blikd -s UUID -o value /dev/mmcblk1p2` to get the UUID inside of the vi session.

 ```bash
 # zero out SD card for use